These instructions are especially important for the users of Jolla Phone (aka Jolla 1).

-Sailfish OS should automatically suggest the next stop release for you in Settings > Info > About product (or Settings > About product).
+Sailfish OS automatically suggests the next stop release for you in Settings > Info > About product (or on newer versions Settings > Sailfish OS updates).

 NOTE: DO NOT install any apps or sign in to your accounts (except for Jolla account) before you have completed updating the OS to the latest version!

-2a.
 As soon as the first stop release is installed to the device, seek for the next one.
 Carry on in the same way.
-Once the last stop release has been installed, the latest Sailfish OS version will be downloaded.
+Once the last stop release has been installed, the latest Sailfish OS version will be offered.
 Download and install it.

-2b.
-If the device keeps failing to indicate the availability of Sailfish OS updates, it may be possible to get them with the following commands (this requires the Developer Mode, SSH password and Terminal app - see "Settings > System > Developer mode" or "Settings > Developer mode").
-Should you need help with the commands below , read this help article or contact Jolla Customer Support.
+If the device keeps failing to indicate the availability of Sailfish OS updates, it may be possible to get them with the following commands (this requires the Developer mode, SSH password and Terminal app (see "Settings > System > Developer mode" or "Settings > Developer mode").
+Should you need help with the commands below, read this help article on Developer mode or contact Jolla Customer Support.

 devel-su ## Your SSH password is needed here.